0ksks/memematch/slides.md

 </div>

 <!--
-So how well does this system perform?
-The entire process takes just 1 to 2 seconds end-to-end, and our Top-2 accuracy reaches 85% - meaning users find a suitable meme within the first two recommendations most of the time.
+So how well does this system perform? <click>
+The entire process takes just 1 to 2 seconds end-to-end, <click>
+and our Top-2 accuracy reaches 85% - <click>
+meaning users find a suitable meme within the first two recommendations most of the time.
 -->

 ---